GaiusSensei/SCP-TCG/Rulebook/Chapter 5 - Rules Minutiae.md

 - **Personnel**
 Cards with the Personnel tag are activated on the *Recruitment Phase* and are used to secure Anomalies during the *Secure Anomalies*.
 - **Item**
-Cards with the Item tag are activated on the *Requisition Phase* and are used to amplify card with the Personnel tag.
+Cards with the Item tag are activated on the *Requisition Phase* and are used to amplify cards with the Personnel tag.
+Item cards cannot be used by itself in order to secure Anomalies.
 - **Specialist**
 Cards with the Specialist tag usually have a Personnel tag also.
 - **Operation**